dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 One of the most common types of objects stored in resource dictionaries is the .NET MAUI `Style`, which defines a collection of property settings.
 For more information about styles, see [Style apps using XAML](~/user-interface/styles/xaml.md).

 > [!NOTE]
 > The purpose of a resource dictionary is to share objects.
-Therefore, it doesn't make sense to put controls such as a `Label` or `Button` in a resource dictionary.
+Therefore, it doesn't make sense to put controls such as a <xref:Microsoft.Maui.Controls.Label> or <xref:Microsoft.Maui.Controls.Button> in a resource dictionary.
 Visual elements can't be shared because the same instance can't appear twice on a page.

 ## x:Static Markup Extension